elainellli/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Include sketches of what your devices might look like here.**\*\*

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*
+1. Considering the existing common use cases in arena or concert, where wristbands, glow sticks, and flags are already recognized as part of the cheering and the symbol for supporting a team, the users can easily adapt to the devices with familiarity.
+2. The devices are designed to be portable and space-saving, allowing users to cheer for the teams effortlessly and carry them into crowded venues without burden.
+3. The devices are good souvenirs as well, carrying the emotional value even after the event.

 ## Part F. Record